elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/Real World Practice Using Healthcare Data/README.md

 <br>	HAVING SUM(cptunits) > 100) AS a;

 ### Find the physician specialty that has received the highest amount of payments.
 Then show the payments by month for this group of physicians.
-SELECT monthperiod, monthyear, providerspecialty,-SUM(payment) AS totalpayments FROM facttable
+SELECT monthperiod, monthyear, providerspecialty, -SUM(payment) AS totalpayments
+<br>FROM facttable
-INNER JOIN dimdate
+<br>INNER JOIN dimdate
-ON dimdate.dimdatepostpk = facttable.dimdatepostpk
+<br>ON dimdate.dimdatepostpk = facttable.dimdatepostpk
-INNER JOIN dimphysician
+<br>INNER JOIN dimphysician
-ON dimphysician.dimphysicianpk = facttable.dimphysicianpk
+<br>ON dimphysician.dimphysicianpk = facttable.dimphysicianpk
-WHERE providerspecialty = 'Internal Medicine'
+<br>WHERE providerspecialty = 'Internal Medicine'
-GROUP BY monthperiod, monthyear, providerspecialty ORDER BY monthyear DESC;
+<br>GROUP BY monthperiod, monthyear, providerspecialty
+<br>ORDER BY monthyear DESC;